Updated December 18, 2020

 That’s right.
 Christmas is here and with it comes the most wonderful time of the year.

-There are parties with friends.
-Shopping excursions to find the very best gift.
-Family gatherings, caroling, and so much good food.
+There are parties with friends (albeit via zoom), online shopping excursions to find the very best gift, caroling, and so much good food.

 Amidst all the blur, don’t forget your little fur pal.